 Of course, cost is always a main consideration for any business purchase.
 Commercial laundry equipment is no different.
 You'll want to plan and budget for this investment appropriately and consider how the purchase plays into your long term business plan.

 Start by doing your research and planning out a realistic budget.
 Then, be sure and stick to your budget when you actually make the equipment purchase.
 Many commercial laundry distributors, like Martin-Ray Laundry Systems, offer flexible financing options tailored to laundry investors to help with this process.

 Don't forget to check out the equipment warranties as well.
-As a proud Speed Queen distributor, we're happy to note that Speed Queen offers an industry-leading 10-year warranty on certain machines, which can save you tons of hassle and money in the long run.
+As an experienced distributor, we can help you understand the warranty on your equipment, which will save you tons of hassle and money in the long run.

 Size & Capacity

 What size and capacity commercial laundry equipment you'll want to purchase varies upon your industry and your facility.
 Some industries, like and medical facilities, may want large capacity equipment that can handle a heavy volume of sheets and linens.
 Others, like a fitness center or salon, may benefit from smaller machines that allow them to do smaller loads of towels on a more continuous basis.

 The space of your facility may also impact what machines you should buy.
 There's no benefit to buying a large capacity machine if it will take up more space than you can afford to lose.
 If you're unsure or building a new facility, a distributor can help design a functional laundry space for you, your staff, and your customers.
 Keep in mind, you should also consider future growth, expansion, and remodeling plans.
 Would the equipment work in the redesigned space or as your business grows?